 Whole grinds of mosquitoes are tested for arbovirus nucleic acids (including Ross River virus and Barmah Forest virus).
-There were no detections of Ross River virus and Barmah Forest virus among sites that collected mosquitos in this reporting week.
+Barmah Forest virus was detected in the Northern Beaches on 24 February, and Ross River virus was detected in Forbes on 23 February (details below).

-Test results for mosquito trapping sites in the week ending 16 January 2021
+Test results for mosquito trapping sites in the week ending 27 February 2021